FloMedja/medium_articles/devconf_us_aug_2024/devconf_us_aug_2024.md

 - Backups are easy, but recovery can be challenging.
 It is crucial to perform practical scenarios to ensure that the backup/recovery process works as intended.
 - SRE and platform engineering efforts can be more complex than anticipated.
   Live clusters may require 24/7 infrastructure support, monitoring, and observability.
 Training SREs and platform engineers on the product can take several months.
-- Penetration testing can help identify obvious vulnerabilities before going live.
+- Penetration testing can help identify obvious vulnerabilities before a system goes live.
 - Onboarding teams to new technology takes time.
 Providing good documentation and code examples can significantly improve the onboarding process.

-This talk show the security risk that can happen during the process of delivery a solution to client.
+This talk highlights the security risks that can occur during the process of delivering a solution to client.

-The talk tells the story of the building of [Konflux](https://konflux-ci.dev/) by Red Hat.
+It tells the story of how Red Hat built [Konflux](https://konflux-ci.dev/).
 Konflux help developer builds a secure software supply chain process.
-It is a spin off of a Entreprise solution devolped at Red Hat.
+It is a spin off of a Entreprise solution developed at Red Hat.

-Ann Marie Fred talk about the challenges encouters during the devolpment of Konflux Enterprise version.
+Ann Marie Fred discussed the challenges encountered during the development of the Konflux Enterprise version.

 ### [Zero-instrumentation observability based on eBPF](https://youtu.be/xDrygKuR1ZM)